JetSetIlly/Gopher2600/README.md

 <img src=".screenshots/arm_timing.png" width="300" alt="ARM7 execution duration overlay"/>

-While the operation of all ARM using cartridges is accuration (ie. DPC+ and CDF/CDFJ cartridges) the length of time for which the ARM program runs is difficult to estimate.
+While the operation of the ARM program is accurate the length of time ARM program runs is difficult to estimate.
 The time indicated in the debugging overlay therefore is only an estimate and there is no substitute for testing ROMs on real hardware.
 None-the-less the overlay provides an indication of programs that might be problematic.

 This area of the project is an ongoing area of improvement and future versions aim to make this measurement 100% accurate.

+If absolutely necessary `Instant ARM Execution` can be turned on via the preferences window (currently only available through the debugger).

 ## Movie Cart